• EnglishEspañol日本語한국어Português

 Create an image

-1. After you add the New Relic pre-built layer to your Dockerfile, you'll need to build a new image from the Dockerfile.
-This new image will have your original code and New Relic's layer.
-To do this, we recommend following the steps listed in the AWS guide, Pushing a Docker image.
+1. After you add the reference to New Relic's pre-built image to your Dockerfile, you'll need to build a new image from the modified Dockerfile.
+This new image will have your original code and New Relic's pre-built image.
+To do this, we recommend following the steps listed in the AWS guide, Create a Lambda function using a container image.

-2. Push the new image to your AWS Elastic Container Registry (ECR) repository for deployment.
+2. Push the new image to your AWS Elastic Container Registry repository for deployment.

 Configure your Lambda function

-2. Configure the Lambda function with the same settings as your original function, but ensure you add any required environment variables for New Relic Lambda monitoring.
+1. Configure the Lambda function with the same settings as your original function, but ensure you add any required environment variables for New Relic Lambda monitoring.
+See our Environment variables for more information.

 Copyright © 2024 New Relic Inc.